-Suicide is the second leading cause of death among college students and the third leading cause among people aged 15-24 years in Nebraska.
+Suicide is the second leading cause of death among people aged 15-24 years in Nebraska.
+(Centers for Disease Control and Prevention, 2020).
 Please see the resources and tools below for suicide prevention in Nebraska and the nation.

 The Nebraska State Suicide Prevention Coalition (NSSPC) is a voluntary group made up of committed and passionate people representing public and private agencies, suicide survivors, and Nebraskans interested in suicide prevention.
 NSSPC is recognized by the State Department of Health and Human Services as the primary group responsible for coordinating Nebraska’s suicide prevention efforts.

 If you are interested in volunteering to serve on NSSPC please visit the coalition website.